 On Tuesday, Waymo, the self-driving car division of Google, announced that they began deploying robot vans in the Phoenix metro area a few weeks ago.
 The company has been operating its autonomous vehicles in Arizona without a safety driver — or any human at all — behind the wheel.
-In a few months, they will pick up actual passengers using a ride sharing app.
+In a few months, they will pick up actual passengers using ride sharing app.

-Soon you will be able to summon a self-driving car to take you to your workplace, radically changing your commute.
+Soon you will be able to summon a self-driving car to take you to workplace, radically changing your commute.
 There are many practical consequences, for example, you might need one less car in the family, so you can convert part of your garage to living space.
 You won’t have to be worried about the expense connected with car ownership, e.g., monthly payment, gas, and tune-ups.
 And your employer won’t need as big a parking lot, since more and more employees will be picked up and dropped off by these autonomous vehicles.